Questions parents ask

 How big a time commitment is this?

-One den meeting a week (~45–60 minutes) plus a once-a-month pack meeting.
+Two den meetings a month (~45–60 minutes each) plus a once-a-month pack meeting.
 A few bigger events a year — Pinewood Derby, Blue & Gold, one or two campouts.
 Miss a meeting?
 No one will ask where you were.

 Do parents have to stay?